The ultimate guide to starting a management consulting career

 Option 1: think about problem people usually come to you for help solving.

 Option 2: relive the pain you experienced when you were in their shoes.
 If you didn’t like the options available, there are likely others that don’t either.
 That was my approach when I created this document comparing electronic signature tools.
-It’s more of a product, for a nominal fee (your email address), but it addresses a need that wasn’t being filled.
 Additionally, it can be reused for comparing any solutions in a methodical way.

 See what I did there?